Glossary¶

 UNC Path¶

 A Universal Naming Convention path in the form \\server\share\path that identifies a location on a Windows network share.
-UNC paths are used as deployment targets in Device Groups. ntkDeploy validates UNC format and can perform connectivity checks before deployment.
+UNC paths are supported as deployment targets in Device Groups. ntkDeploy validates UNC format and can perform connectivity checks before deployment.
+Local absolute paths (C:\folder, D:\usb\configs) are also accepted — see Deployment Path Type.

 Next Steps¶